Home Why Do Good Employees Quit?

 Workplace Politics and Peer Pressure

 In this highly competitive and technology-oriented corporate arena, there’s cut-throat competition to keep their places intact in the organization.
 That generates workplace politics and peer pressure.
-Workplace politics is more or less prevalent in every corporate.
+Workplace politics are more or less prevalent in every corporate.
 When a new employee enters a company, he or she has to go through some tough situations with seniors.
 If it’s aimed at something professional, then it’s fine.
 If it’s aimed otherwise, being guided by some unscrupulous and jealous colleagues, then it turns worse.

 Undermine Personal Growth